So you’ve decided to create a website for your business and you’re ready to launch all of your hard work into the

 Create a Freebie + Start an Email List

-If collecting emails would be beneficial to your business, creating a freebie that you can promote on social media or Pinterest is a great (and easy) way to get started.
+If collecting emails would be beneficial to your business, creating a freebie or a free content upgrade that you can promote on social media or Pinterest is a great (and easy) way to get started.

 A freebie is something you offer people in exchange for their email address.
 The freebie can be in the form of a helpful PDF, checklist, workbook, pricing calculator (I know a few lady accountants that use this one), spreadsheet, meal plan, etc.

 Just make sure that it’s something that relates to a topic you want to be known for or already are an expert on.
 This will make it super easy to create and will help cement you in people’s minds as an expert.

 Once you create that, sign up for a email delivery service like Mailchimp, Flodesk, Covertkit, Mailerlite, etc. I use Convertkit currently, but I’ve used all of the above ones at some point in time.